-Cumulative Consolidated Marketing Solutions Business in the Third Quarter
+Cumulative Consolidated Marketing Solutions Business in the Second Quarter

-Display advertising revenue increased year on year because of further expansion in YDN advertising revenue.
-YDN revenue growth was supported by such factors as the increase of advertising opportunities and an improvement in matching accuracy.
-Paid search advertising revenue rose from the third quarter last year because of a substantial increase in usage of the service via smartphone.
-Greater revenues from such categories as Yahoo!
-Premium DSP and video advertising also contributed to overall revenue growth.
+Display advertising revenue increased year on year because of further expansion in Yahoo!
+Display Ad Network (YDN) advertising revenue.
+YDN revenue growth was supported by overall growth in the number of Yahoo!
+JAPAN users, mainly smartphone users.
+In addition, there was a steady increase in revenues from such advertising as Yahoo!
+Premium DSP and video advertising.
+Paid search advertising revenue also exceeded last year's second-quarter revenue.

-As a result, third-quarter cumulative revenue of the Marketing Solutions Business amounted to ¥220.1 billion, expanding 7.0% from the prior year, and accounted for 70.8% of total revenue.
-Cumulative quarterly operating income grew 5.5% year on year, to ¥116.0 billion.
+As a result, second-quarter revenue of the Marketing Solutions Business amounted to ¥146.6 billion, expanding 7.5% from the prior year, and accounted for 72.2% of total revenue.
+Quarterly operating income grew 6.9% year on year, to ¥76.7 billion.

-• In display advertising, revenue from YDN achieved year-on-year growth because of, among other factors, the increase of advertising opportunities and an improvement in matching accuracy, supported by overall growth in usage of Yahoo!
-Japan services mainly via smartphone.
-The revenues of Top Impact, Premium Vision and other advertising products employing advertising technology that provides highly effective branding (Rich Ad) also continued to grow.
-In addition, revenues from Yahoo!
-Premium DSP and video advertising contributed to the overall increase in display advertising revenue.

-• In paid search advertising, smartphone-related revenue was up year on year because of the significant growth in the use of search services on smartphones.
-Consequently, overall paid search advertising revenue also rose compared with the same period last year.

-• Data center-related services revenue increased from last year because of expanded use of cloud computing services due to a strengthening of sales activities and other factors.
+- In display advertising, revenue from YDN continued to achieve year-on-year growth because of the increase in the size of advertising space and an improvement in matching accuracy.
+Premium advertising revenue also advanced compared with the year earlier because of an increase in revenue of Top Impact and other advertising products employing advertising technology that provides highly effective branding (Rich Ad).
+Revenues from Yahoo!
+Premium DSP and video advertising rose steadily. - Paid search advertising revenue was up year on year because of the significant growth in the use of search services on smartphones. - Data center-related services revenue increased from last year because of expanded use of cloud computing services due to a strengthening of sales activities and other factors.

-Cumulative Consolidated Consumer Business in the Third Quarter
+■ Cumulative Consolidated Consumer Business in the Second Quarter